moonsharp-devs/moonsharp_org/mapping.md

 * if the target is of type MoonSharp.Interpreter.DynValue it is not converted and the original value is returned.
 * If the target is of type System.Object, the default conversion, detailed before, is applied.
 * In case of a nil value to be mapped, null is mapped to reference types and nullable value types and an attempt to match a default value is used in some cases (for example function calls for which a default is specified) for non-nullable value types, otherwise an exception is thrown.
+* In case of no value provided, the default value is used if possible.

 ##### Strings